- Skip to:

 - women in rural or remote locations

-SAGE utilises an integrated model which sees a specialist family violence Community Lawyer and a Family Violence Advocate work together to provide:intensive legal and family violence support
+SAGE utilises an integrated model which sees a Family Violence Community Lawyer, Family Violence Advocate and Financial Counsellor work together to provide:

 - co-case management and strong referral pathways